All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-That is right, uh Johnny Donovan, and it is a very, very difficult job selling my fellow Americans on the moral superiority of individual liberty and its main ingredient limited government.
+And it is a very, very difficult job selling my fellow Americans on the moral superiority of individual liberty and its main ingredient, limited government.

-Now, um what I want to do, you know, let's start off the show by I want to put to rest a lot of controversy out there, namely the controversy surrounding the uh the interview with uh Rand Paul on the Rachel Maddow show.
+Now, what I want to do, you know, let's start off the show by, I want to put to rest a lot of controversy out there, namely the controversy surrounding the interview with Rand Paul on the Rachel Maddow show.

-Now, for those of you who haven't kept up, uh Rand Paul, uh he is the U.S. uh Senate hopeful, he's a Republican from Kentucky, and he's caught up in a swirl of misunderstanding in response to his comments on the MSN MSNBC uh show.
+Now, for those of you who haven't kept up, Rand Paul, he is the U.S. Senate hopeful.

-He's been a matter of fact, he's been dishonestly accused of saying that private businesses uh have a right to discriminate against black people, but there's a partial uh I think the uh the Rachel Madow people, they they're just lying.
+He's been, matter of fact, he's been dishonestly accused of saying that private business have a right to discriminate against black people.

 He says, let me go back.

-Uh Maddow says, I'm reading the uh transcript, says, Do you think that a private business has the right to say we don't serve black people?
+Maddow says, I'm reading the transcript, says, do you think that a private business has the right to say, we don't serve black people?

 Now, what the news media did, they took that statement, I'm not, I'm not, yeah, as being, yes, I am in favor of private discrimination.